-Starting Saturday, May 27, drivers will need to consider alternate routes as crews will be repairing a water and sewer connection on College Avenue between McDonald Street and McAra Street.
+Drivers should consider alternate routes on Friday, October 6 as crews will be repairing a water leak on Dewdney Avenue between Wascana Street and Pasqua Street.

-Starting Friday, May 26, drivers should consider alternate routes as crews will be doing sewer rehabilitation at the intersection of Albert Street and 7th Avenue.
+Starting Sunday, October 8 drivers should consider alternate routes as crews will remove and replace the asphalt surface on Winnipeg Street between 4th Avenue and 1st Avenue.